;

 Consider mid-range brands.
 Daikin, Bosch, and Rheem offer excellent performance at 20–30% lower cost than Carrier, Trane, and Lennox.
 The efficiency gap is often marginal (1–2 SEER2 points).

-Stack every incentive.
-Federal tax credit + state rebate + utility rebate + manufacturer rebate can sometimes be combined.
-Your HVAC contractor should know which programs you qualify for.
+Stack every 2026 incentive.
+State rebate + utility rebate + IRA HEAR (income-qualified, up to $8,000 for heat pumps) or HOMES (performance-based) + manufacturer rebate can typically be combined.
+The federal Section 25C credit that previously added another $2,000 expired Dec 31, 2025 under the OBBBA.
+Your HVAC contractor should know which 2026 programs you qualify for.

 Finance strategically.
 Many utilities and state programs offer 0% or low-interest financing for heat pump installations.
 Some contractor financing programs charge 12–18% interest — compare all options before signing.